Cross-cultural differences in decision-making: The pressure to provide reasons for the decision

-Cultural knowledge is recruited when individuals need to provide reasons for their decision.
+Generally speaking, individuals from different culture, mainly culture with independent construal or interdependent construal, uses different model of agency: conjoint model and disjoint model.
+Conjoint model is prominent in Asia cultural context and emphasize on the idea that agency is responsive to the desires and expectations of important others, while disjoint model is prominent in North America cultural context and emphasize on the idea that people should choose freely on the basis of their preferences.
+For instance, in consumer choices, Americans are found to choose the consumer item according to their preference more than Indian.
+However, when individuals need to provide reasons for their decision, the differences in model selection seem to be affected.
+The need to provide reasons evokes an information-processing strategy that relies on top-downapplication of rules and principles instead of bottom-up processing that relies on personal knowledge, across culture.
+Thus, Cultural knowledge is often recruited when individuals need to provide reasons for their decision.
 The need to provide reasons evokes an information-processing strategy that relies on top-down application of rules and principles instead of bottom-up processing that relies on personal knowledge.
 This can be explained with the help of the supposition that individuals feel the pressure to conform when asked to provide reasons, as they don't want to be the outsiders.
 When they are not asked to explain their choices, they feel freer to rely on their personal knowledge.
 It has been found that Chinese have a significantly lower tendency to compromise, which earlier on has been found to be one of their characteristic traits, when not asked to provide reasons for their consumer decisions.
 Americans, on the contrary, are more likely to compromise when they are not accountable to provide explanations for their choice.

 The individual tolerance for cognitive ambiguity

 Widely shared cultural knowledge provides individuals with a validated framework to interpret otherwise ambiguous experience, thus providing its followers with a sense of epistemic security and providing protection from the uncertainty and unpredictability.
+For instance, there is strong evidence to show that mainland Chinese individuals seems to be more decisive and this is being attributed to the Chinese traditions of classifying the world into distinct categories - Black or white.
+Generally speaking, indecisiveness is said to be one of the characteristics of East Asian culture, except for mainland china individuals.
+Such a characteristics is often said to be attributed to the cultural framework of naive dialecticism, which stresses on the idea to embrace conflicting beliefs of the world, which could be reflected in the case of decision making where individuals that values naive dialeticism would value both the positive and negative side of a decision.
 The individuals of all cultures vary in the degree they have a need for firm answers.
 The individuals with high tolerance for ambiguity are found to be less likely to act with the accordance of their culture.